 FAQs about National Dengue Day

-The National Dengue Day in India, also called Dengue Prevention Day, is a day designated by the Ministry of Health and Family Welfare, Government of India to spread awareness about the disease and intensify preventive measures.
+National Dengue Day, also called Dengue Prevention Day, is a day designated by the Ministry of Health and Family Welfare, Government of India, to spread awareness about the dengue disease and intensify preventive measures.

-Dengue fever is caused by one of four dengue viruses that are spread through mosquito bites.
-The two mosquitoes that are the primary transmitters of the virus are common in and around human lodgings.
+Dengue fever is caused by one of four dengue viruses spread through mosquito bites.
+The two mosquitoes, including the Aedes aegypti mosquito, are the primary transmitters of the virus.
+These mosquitoes are common to find around human lodgings, especially in stagnant water.